umee-network/umee/x/incentive/README.md

 ### Incentive Programs

-An `IncentiveProgram` is a fixed-duration program which distributes a predetermined total amount of one base token to users which have bonded uTokens of a selected denom during its duration.
+An `IncentiveProgram` is a fixed-duration program which distributes a predetermined amount of one reward token to users which have bonded selected uTokens during its duration.

 For example, the following incentive program would, at each block during the `864000 seconds` after its start at `unix time 1679659746`, distribute a portion of its total `1000 UMEE` rewards to users who have bonded (but are not currently unbonding) `u/uumee` to the incentive module.